usbt0p/fuzzy_car/README.md

 ## State
 </a>

 > Still in development!
 For now, this is a functioning prototype.
+Fuzzy rules are still being adjusted, so the car doesn't respond as well as it should.

 <a name="headers"/>